jesper-olsen/advent/README.md

 # Colosal Cave Adventure

 Rusty port of Will Crowther and Don Woods' classic text adventure from 1977.
+Wikipedia is a good source for the games history.
+Several slightly different versions of the game exist - present version is mainly based on D. Knuth's cweb implemntation referenced below.

 See [walkthrough](WALKTHROUGH.txt) for example of how to make it to the end.

 ```